 Mayflower 400 commemorates the 400th anniversary of the Mayflower sailing from Plymouth to America, carrying the pilgrims who founded the modern United States.
 In 2020, this significant moment in history will be commemorated with a series of events and projects which explore the history and legacy of the Mayflower story.

-The Mayflower 400 commemorations span the culture, education, military, sports and business sectors across destinations in USA, England and The Netherlands.
-These include Southampton, Doncaster, Nottinghamshire, Lincolnshire, Harwich, Southwark, Dartmouth, Leiden (The Netherlands), Plymouth (USA) and Boston (USA).
+The Mayflower 400 commemorations span the culture, education, military, sports, tourism and business sectors.
+We are working with partners across destinations in the USA, England and The Netherlands.
+These include the Wampanoag Native Americans, Southampton, Doncaster, Nottinghamshire, Lincolnshire, Harwich, Southwark, Dartmouth, Worcester, Leiden (The Netherlands), Plymouth (USA) and Boston (USA).

-Plymouth Culture is helping enable the cultural sector to create projects for Mayflower 400.
+Plymouth Culture is helping artists and arts organisations in Plymouth’s cultural sector to create projects which explore the Mayflower 400 story.
 This includes assisting with funding applications, brokering partnerships and leveraging funding for Mayflower 400 projects.
-Some examples of projects so far include:

 To date, Plymouth Culture has delivered funding or has supported a number of successful funding applications to enable cultural projects to be created.
 These include:

 - a £500,000k grant from the Government Treasury which was given to Plymouth Culture via the Department of Digital, Culture Media & Sport and Arts Council England.
 Plymouth Culture has used this to create the Mayflower 400 Cultural Fund and support the Mayflower 400 Community Sparks Fund (previously Vital Sparks) – read more about these below.